rossumur/esp_8_bit/README.md

 *Fig.3 20Mhz DAC output still looks nice and clean*

 ### No Free Lunch
 Exciting though it is, the APLL has one drawback.
 It seems that if you use a non integer denominator (`sdm1 != 0 || smd2 != 0`) in the APLL settings at high frequencies there seems to be a clock domain conflict between the DAC and I2S.
 If you split the DACs and try to use the `I2S_CONF_SINGLE_DATA_REG` to write audio samples to the other DAC channel this conflict manifests as dropouts in both DAC outputs.
 I would love to know what is going on here: It might have something to do with running the DAC way out of spec.
-Perhaps someone at Espressif will take pity on me an let me know.
+Perhaps someone at Espressif will take pity on me and let me know.

 APLL / DAC video looks great but it appears we need another source of audio besides the second DAC channel.